ejaz629/Prober-M1/README.md

-#PROBER-M1: An Algorithm for Vulnerability Fixes and Relevant Data Identification
+# PROBER-M1: An Algorithm for Vulnerability Fixes and Relevant Data Identification

-**Overview**
+## Overview
 Prober is an AI-powered tool designed to identify and extract vulnerability-fixing commits in open-source projects.
 Detecting patch or fix commits is crucial, as it provides users with essential information on whether a security issue has been addressed.

 In addition to identifying fix commits, Prober also provides:

-Fixed versions of the software
+- Fixed versions of the software

-Affected source files and functions
+- Affected source files and functions

-AI-generated, focused vulnerability descriptions
+- AI-generated, focused vulnerability descriptions

 Prober leverages large language models (LLMs) such as OpenAI and Gemini to enhance its analysis.
 It sources vulnerability data from trusted repositories, including the National Vulnerability Database (NVD) and Open Source Vulnerabilities (OSV) database.

-🚀 Features
+## Features

 Feature 1